Box Turtles: Problems

 Salmonella

-Turtles are commonly incriminated as a cause of salmonella infections in children.
+Turtles are commonly noted as a cause of salmonella infections in children.
 Salmonellosis is a zoonotic disease, meaning it can be transmitted from animals to humans.
 Infected animals and people shed the bacteria in their feces, serving as a source of infection to others.
 In susceptible people and animals, salmonellosis causes gastrointestinal disease, with symptoms such as nausea, vomiting, diarrhea, abdominal pain, cramping, fever and/or septicemia (blood poisoning).
 Young children, the elderly and people who are immunocompromised are most at risk for developing severe disease.
-Although turtles are certainly not the only pet or reptile that can carry salmonella, many turtles carry the infection asymptomatically, which means that they do not show signs of illness.
+Although turtles are not the only pets or reptiles that can carry salmonella, many turtles carry the infection asymptomatically, which means that they do not show signs of illness.

 Aural (Ear) Abscesses

 A common problem in turtles is "pseudohibernation".
-True hibernation requires a constant temperature between 50-60°F (10-16°C).
+True hibernation/brumation requires a constant temperature between 40°F and 60°F (10°C and -16°C).
 Persistent temperatures above 60°F (16°C) are not cool enough for true hibernation.
-In box turtles undergoing pseudohibernation, they appear as if they are hibernating; in reality, the turtle's metabolism does not decrease and it slowly starves.
+Box turtles undergoing pseudohibernation appear as if they are hibernating; however, the turtle’s metabolism does not decrease, and it slowly starves.

 Dystocia

-A healthy gravid box turtle (one that is carrying eggs) may not eat for several days or weeks, but she will still be bright, active and alert.
-A gravid box turtle with dystocia is anorexic and rapidly becomes sick, progressing to severe lethargy and may become totally unresponsive.
-A veterinarian familiar with reptiles must examine this animal immediately.
-A physical examination, blood tests and x-rays are used to diagnose dystocia.
+A healthy box turtle that is gravid (carrying eggs) may not eat for several days or weeks, but she will still be bright, active, and alert.
+A gravid box turtle with dystocia is anorexic and rapidly becomes sick, progressing to severe lethargy, and may become unresponsive.
+A veterinarian familiar with reptiles must examine this turtle immediately.
+The veterinarian will diagnose dystocia through a physical examination, blood tests, and X-rays.
 Medical and/or surgical procedures may be needed to help these animals.

 Related Articles